dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 ## [Library files](#library-filed)

 `.lsyslib` files are interpreted as library files, and can be imported into `.lsystem` files or other `.lsyslib` files using the `#include` directive.
 The library files can be used to define another independent or partially independent set of rules, which are useful to import into other rule files.

+By default, all symbols between each library file and the top-level system file will be completely separate, and contextual matching will automatically ignore all symbols not accessible from the current file.
+When using `#global` or `#include` directives, the symbols defined in each of those statements will be included in contextual matching

 ### #global Directive